AjinJayan/Ecommerce-Application/README.md

 - Secure endpoints with JWT and OAuth2
 - Health and monitoring endpoints (Spring Boot Actuator)
 - Testcontainers for integration testing
+- Junit Testing
+- Integrated with Eureka Server for Service Discovery
+- RestTemplate/Feign Client for inter-service communication

 ## Tech Stack